 Closing remarks made by Dr. Charles Grob, Professor and long-time psychedelic investigator, solidified the impression of collaboration between FDA and psychedelic drug developers to work unhindered towards any possible cure to intractable mental illnesses.
 Dr. Grob and researchers from John Hopkins University had met with the FDA a few weeks prior after an unexpected invite to come talk about psychedelic research.
 Everyone has the same goal in mind, delivering a safe and proven treatment to the public.
 The cross sharing of information will undoubtedly help to advance the field.

 The FDA presentations mark a significant moment in the history of psychedelics.
 By setting aside stigma and the political opinions that arose in 1960s to suppress psychedelic use and research, the FDA has very likely altered the course of mental health care of the future.
-However, not all government agencies have embraced a new stance on psychedelic research, even with the rigorous scientific evidence coming from multiple University researchers and pharmaceutical companies.
+However, not all government agencies have embraced a new stance on psychedelic research, much less psychedelic drug development.
+This despite all the rigorous scientific evidence coming from multiple University researchers and pharmaceutical companies.

 National Institutes of Health at ASCP Meeting